paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Regularly update documentation to reflect current project state and future plans
 - Use ESLint and Prettier for consistent code formatting
 - Implement CI/CD pipelines for automated testing and deployment
+- NEVER OMIT UNRELATED CODE when making changes or additions
+- Always preserve the entire codebase, only modifying the specific parts relevant to the current task
+- Be extremely careful not to disrupt any working parts of the existing interface
+- Proceed with caution when making changes, especially to core functionality
+- When updating files, always read the entire content first and make changes without omitting any existing code
+- Regularly review and test the entire system to ensure all components are working together correctly
+- For urgent MVP development, focus on rapid integration while maintaining existing functionality

 ## Testing Strategy
 - Implement unit tests for individual components (React components, AI agents, utility functions)